Movement is usually painful, and bursae near the skin may become swollen and tender.

-Occasionally, stronger analgesics are needed.
+Occasionally, stronger pain relievers are needed.
 Often, a doctor may inject a local anesthetic and a corticosteroid directly into the bursa, particularly if the shoulder is affected.
 This treatment frequently provides relief a few days after the injection.
 The injection may have to be repeated after a few months.
 Removing the fluid with a needle also may help reduce pain.

 People who have severe acute bursitis are occasionally given a corticosteroid, such as prednisone, by mouth for a few days.
 As the pain subsides, people can do specific exercises to increase the joint’s range of motion.

 Often, physical therapy Physical Therapy (PT) Physical therapy, a component of rehabilitation, involves exercising and manipulating the body with an emphasis on the back, upper arms, and legs.
 It can improve joint and muscle function, helping... read more can help restore function.
 Exercises can help strengthen weakened muscles and reestablish the joint’s full range of motion.